Anti-theft system: Disabling the stolen item

 In the case of vehicle theft, the best deterrent to theft is in the installation of an approved vehicle anti-theft passive immobilizer.
 Many vehicles have factory-installed anti-theft units, which provide protection through the ignition system.
 Under the hood there is a computer that controls the operation of the engine.
-It is programmed to verify that the RFID tag attached to the key is correct before the ECM will allow ignition to occur.
-An approved immobilizer uses a three circuit isolation system which thwarts even the most experienced thief.
+It is programmed to verify that the RFID tag attached to the key is correct before the engine control module will allow ignition to occur.
+An approved immobilizer uses a three circuit isolation system which can thwart even an experienced thief.

 Security tags

 Security tags are devices that are attached to products to prevent shoplifting and are often used in conjunction with an electronic article surveillance system.
-SelectaDNA or Smartwater are such security tags - a forensic fluid which contains millions of tiny fragments which have a unique number called "SIN" ("SelectaDNA identification number"), and registered in a national police database together with the owner's details, is etched into each of those particles.
+SelectaDNA or SmartWater are such security tags - a forensic fluid which contains millions of tiny fragments which have a unique number called "SIN" ("SelectaDNA identification number"), and registered in a national police database together with the owner's details, is etched into each of those particles.